mlpack/jenkins-conf/REGISTRY_CONFIG_README.md

 A registry is running on masterblaster at port 5000.

+The registry is running inside a container.
+All the images and containers are stored in the /var/lib/docker on the host system (master).
+But, we have a symlink which points /var/lib/docker to /home/docker on our host system.
+Inside the container, the repositories are stored in /var/lib/registry.

 To add an image to the registry, do the following steps:

 1. Tag the image to be pushed to the registry